demonixis/C3DE/README.md

 - Post Processing support
 - UI management (Button, Checkbox, Label, Slider, Texture)

-* The support or models is not yet complete because the engine uses its own format for rendering things.
+* Models support is not yet complete because the engine uses its own format for rendering things.
 It's planned later in the roadmap to convert an XNA model into a C3DE model.

 ### Sample